luuisa-alt/tic-tac-toe/README.md

 small details of being interactive.
 I wanted to make a smaller project and was thinking of games I use to play when I was younger and had thought of tic tac toe.
 I did feel it could be an oppritunity for me to really work in css since we had a lot of class time practicing.
 I wanted a small score board and an option to clear the board to start new.
+I've seen a lot of code for this game as well and had help creating and understanding.

 Additional notes since creation: I did have help with one of my friends for the javascript section and I still need more work on understanding js code.
 I am working on remembering how to connect my css to my html.